microsoft/ignite-learning-paths-training-data/data30/demos/README.md

 ### Task 1: Preparing the environment

+1. Navigate to Azure Data Factory, and click **Author and Monitor**
+1. Click **Create pipeline**

 1. **Turn on Data Flow Debug** Turn the **Data Flow Debug** slider located at the top of the authoring module on.

     > NOTE: Data Flow clusters take 5-7 minutes to warm up.

 1. **Add a Data Flow activity** In the Activities pane, open the Move and Transform accordion and drag the **Data Flow** activity onto the pipeline canvas.
 In the blade that pops up, click **Create new Data Flow** and select **Mapping Data Flow** and then click **OK**.
 Click on the  **pipeline1** tab and drag the green box from your Copy activity to the Data Flow Activity to create an on success condition.
-You will see the following in the canvass:
+You will see the following in the canvas:

     ![Adding a Mapping Data Flow in Azure Data Factory](/demos/Linked_Image_Files/M07-E03-T01-img01.png)